Paperless Trade – Less Paper, More Speed

-Paperless Trade is integrated into our DHL XML Services and DHL IntraShip shipping solutions.
+Paperless Trade is integrated into our DHL XML Services, DHL IntraShip and DHL EasyShip shipping solutions.
 You register once for Paperless Trade, after which it will be offered automatically as you prepare your shipments - if it is available to the destination country and within Customs value limits.

 With Paperless Trade, you have the option to generate Commercial or Proforma invoices in the DHL shipping solutions or to upload invoices created separately.

 How do I start using DHL Paperless Trade?